Deciding where to study on Student Exchange as a current UWA student

 You can search the Global Studio list of Exchange Partners for more information about available universities.
 When investigating overseas universities look out for any restrictions applicable to UWA exchange students at these overseas institutions, restrictions are noted in the brochure for each university.
 Note that inclusion of courses on these lists does not provide automatic approval of a course of study at a partner institution.
 Where exchange spaces for UWA students are limited, spaces will be allocated competitively based on Weighted Average Mark (WAM).

-Approval to study particular units at any institution is always at the discretion of your allocated course advisors and the host university.
+Approval to study particular units at any institution is always at the discretion of your Student Advising Office and the host university.

 To help you with this process you are advised to: